caderek/arrows/packages/multimethod/README.md

 #### Case value

-Case value is a first argument of the two-argument `method` (if you provide only one argument for to the `method`, it will be treated as default case).
+Case value is the first argument of the two-argument `method` (if you provide only one argument to the `method`, it will be treated as a default case).

 Case value can be either: